Complete simultaneous conjugacy invariants in Artin's braid groups: Moving to minimal intervals

 \eprp

-We note that from the aspect of (effective, not necessarily efficient) computability, our invariants are computable in finite time: detecting the lexicographically minimal interval $[p,q]$ of an element of this set, and then computing $a^G\cap [p,q]$.

-It is also worth pointing out that having finite invariants of conjugacy classes implies having canonical representatives: The lexicographically minimal element of the invariant.
-However, the computational complexity of computing such a canonical representative remains proportional to the size of the initial invariant.
+Our invariants are computable in finite time: detecting the lexicographically minimal interval $[p,q]$ of an element of this set, and then computing $a^G\cap [p,q]$.
+Also, note that finite invariants of conjugacy classes imply canonical representatives: The lexicographically minimal element of the invariant.
+However, the computational complexity of computing such a canonical representative remains proportional to the cardinality of the initial invariant.

 This completes our treatment of interval minimization.
-We next eliminate the need to conjugate by all simple elements in each step of our algorithms.
-This will be done by generalizing the method of minimal simple elements.
+We next address the second and last problem: Removing the need to conjugate by all simple elements in each step of our algorithms.
+This will be done by extending the method of minimal simple elements to our situation.